 Mold testing and inspection are crucial if you believe you have a mold problem.
 They can help to determine how bad the situation is and if evacuation is necessary.
+We offer mold inspection and sampling services that are quick and accurate so you can proceed with the best course of action to safely remove the mold from your home or building.

-For overall air quality assessment and practicality, a method called non-viable testing is generally more valuable and less costly for the consumer.
+For overall air quality assessment and practicality, a mold inspection method called non-viable testing is generally more valuable and less costly for the consumer.
 Non-viable mold testing counts all spores collected by the test media.
 The collection media does not need a food source, and the test makes no distinction between viable (living) and non-viable (dead) spores, since mold spores have the same allergenic or toxic properties whether they are viable or non–viable.

 By contrast, a viable test counts only living mold spores that are actively reproducing.
 It will not count the dead spores in the air.
 Viable testing requires a culturable media, where the spore can grow and then be analyzed at the lab.
 Viable mold tests take time for the culture to incubate, and they generally cost considerably more than non-viable testing.
 In addition, if all the spores collected in the media are non-viable they will not grow and therefore cannot be analyzed through this type of test media.